-Are you searching for a flexible degree that will allow you to work in a fascinating and ever-expanding career?
-If so, you may want to consider Anne Arundel Community College’s Accounting program.
-You’ll be able to choose from a number of career paths—tax, auditing, financial planning, forensic, governmental, managerial—in one of the most lucrative areas of business.
-And at AACC, you’ll have the benefit of being taught directly by Certified Public Accountants, many of whom are still working.
-You’ll be taught by professors who truly care about your professional development and are dedicated to helping you determine which area of accounting is ideal for you.
-Your education can lead to a rewarding career path right now or help prepare you to transfer to a four-year college or university.
+Anne Arundel Community College’s Business Administration and Accounting programs will provide you with a strong foundation in tax, auditing, financial planning, forensic, governmental or managerial career paths.
+Accounting-based career paths are among the most in-demand and well-compensated in the professional world.
+At AACC, you will be taught by certified public accountants, many of whom are still working.
+Your professors truly care about your professional development and are dedicated to helping you determine which area of accounting is ideal for you.
+Your education can lead to a rewarding career right now or prepare you to transfer to a four-year college or university.

 If you're interested in earning a four-year degree or higher in accounting, business, economics or entrepreneurship, you may wish to consider the following Associate of Science (A.S.) in Business Administration.
 This degree will prepare you to transfer to a four-year institution.
 Whichever path you choose - career or transfer - we strongly encourage you to meet with an advisor to structure your AACC studies to meet your individual education goals.